The Hubble Missing Globular Cluster Survey. III. Astro-photometric catalogs, artificial-star tests, and improved absolute proper motions: Data availability

 \section{Data availability}

-Astro-photometric catalogs and stacked images are available at the CDS via anonymous ftp to to \href{cdsarc.u-strasbg.fr}{cdsarc.u-strasbg.fr} (130.79.128.5) or via \href{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/}{http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A$+$A/}, and at our website \href{https://www.oas.inaf.it/en/research/m2-en/mgcs-en/}{https://www.oas.inaf.it/en/research/m2-en/mgcs-en/}.
+Astro-photometric catalogs and stacked images are available at the CDS via anonymous ftp to to \href{cdsarc.u-strasbg.fr}{cdsarc.u-strasbg.fr} (130.79.128.5) or via \href{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A+A/709/A140}{https://cdsarc.cds.unistra.fr/viz-bin/cat/J/A$+$A/709/A140}, and at our website \href{https://www.oas.inaf.it/en/research/m2-en/mgcs-en/}{https://www.oas.inaf.it/en/research/m2-en/mgcs-en/}.

 \begin{appendix}